diyclassics/diyclassics.github.io/cv.md

 ### Publications

+#### Articles

+- 2017\.
+"Measuring and Mapping Intergeneric Allusion in Latin Poetry using Tesserae," *Journal of Data Mining and Digital Humanities*.
+Special Issue on Computer-Aided Processing of Intertextuality in Ancient Languages. [[paper]](http://jdmdh.episciences.org/paper/view?id=3813){:.cv-link}

 #### Manuscripts under review

-- 2017\.
-"Measuring and Mapping Intergeneric Allusion in Latin Poetry using Tesserae," *Journal of Data Mining and Digital Humanities*. [[abstract]](../measuring-and-mapping){:.cv-link}
 - 2017\. &quot;The Future of Ancient Literacy: Classical Language Toolkit and Google Summer of Code,&quot; *Classics@*, special issue on ancient literacies.
 Co-written with K. Johnson and L. Hollis. [[abstract]](../future-of-ancient-literacy){:.cv-link}

 #### Manuscripts in preparation